idsec-solutions/print-cert/README.md

 The print-cert artifacts are published to Maven central.

-Include the following snippet in your Maven POM to add opensaml-security-ext as a dependency for your project.
+Include the following snippet in your Maven POM to add print-cert as a dependency for your project.

 ```
 <dependency>